-6 Overview and general educational aims of the course
+6. Overview and general educational aims of the course

-MBiol Pharmacology is an Integrated Master's degree that combines undergraduate and postgraduate study.
-It is designed to provide you with a multidisciplinary approach to the study of the action of drugs on the body.
-It is intended for students with a clear drive and ambition to progress into a professional scientific career in industry or academia, and is also tailored to provide knowledge, technical skills and research expertise for progression onto PhD level studies.
-The course will provide you with great depth and breadth in the discipline of pharmacology, and prepare you for a wide range of careers.
+MBiol Biochemistry is an Integrated Masters Degree that combines undergraduate and postgraduate study.
+The degree is designed for students with a clear drive and ambition to progress into a professional scientific career in industry or academia, and it is tailored to provide knowledge, technical skills and research expertise for progression onto PhD level studies in areas such as molecular biology and protein biochemistry.
+It will provide you with great depth and breadth in the field of biochemistry and prepare you for a wide range of careers.
 It will help you to stand out in the jobs market.